 The last 3 months haven’t been easy for me.
 The nausea, vomiting and food aversions drove me into tears on some days.
-I couldn’t eat the food that I normally eat and smelling garlic on any dish made me puke.
+I couldn’t eat the food that I normally eat and smelling garlic on any dish made my stomach turn.
 My sense of smell was heightened and could not bear the smell of shampoo, detergent, perfume and cigarette smoke.
 I am so thankful that my hubby had already quit smoking.
 (I shall discuss his quit smoking treatment on a separate blog to help other smokers out there.)
 The constant gagging has made the spider veins on my cheeks more visible.
 The vomiting, though really exhausting, had somehow been my reminder that our little one is growing.
-It was an experience that was awfully wonderful!
 My trip to the loo were about 4 to 5 times a night.
 I then wondered if I had developed a night vision.
 I would get up, walk to the loo and pee in the dark.
 Switching on the light woke me up and made it so difficult for me to get back to sleep.
 Apart from the loo trip, hunger striked anytime and woke me up in the wee hours of the night.
 So my hubby prepared bowls of fruits in the fridge and some crackers for me to munch on should I wake up hungry anytime.